 Pain Specialist and Founder Minnesota Head and Neck Pain Clinic | Professor Emeritus, University of Minnesota

-The pain specialists at the Minnesota Head and Neck Pain Clinic (MHNPC) provide interdisciplinary transformative care for patients of all ages with acute to chronic TMJ, facial, head and neck pain conditions.
+The pain specialists at the Minnesota Head and Neck Pain Clinic (MHNPC) provide interdisciplinary transformative care for patients of all ages with an acute to chronic TMJ disorder, facial, head and neck pain conditions.

 Chronic pain is the top reason to seek care, the #1 cause of disability and addiction, and the primary driver of healthcare utilization, costing more than cancer, heart disease, and diabetes.